-The Company's policy is to promote high standards of integrity by conducting its affairs honestly and ethically.
-Each director, officer, and employee must act with integrity and observe the highest ethical standards of business conduct in his or her dealings with the Company's customers, counterparties, partners, service providers, competitors, employees, and anyone else with whom he or she has contact in the course of performing his or her job.
+Live Oak's policy is to promote high standards of integrity by conducting its affairs honestly and ethically.
+Each director, officer, and employee must act with integrity and observe the highest ethical standards of business conduct in his or her dealings with Live Oak's customers, counterparties, partners, service providers, competitors, employees, and anyone else with whom he or she has contact in the course of performing his or her job.

-Due to the importance placed on personal and professional ethics by our team, the Board of Directors intends to hold its employees and directors to this strict code of ethics and to require reporting of conflicts of interest.
-Individuals connected to the Company have a primary responsibility to uphold the standards set forth herein.
+Due to the importance placed on personal and professional ethics by our team, the Board intends to hold its employees and directors to this strict code of ethics and to require reporting of conflicts of interest.
+Individuals connected to Live Oak have a primary responsibility to uphold the standards set forth herein.
 Failure to comply with all policies herein described may result in the termination of employment.

-All employees and representatives of the Company are required to act in a responsible and respectable manner and to remain free of influences that may result in the loss of objectivity regarding business conducted with the Company's customers or with the Company itself.
-Each employee must disclose and avoid any interests or activities involving another organization or individual that may result in a conflict of interest between the Company and that organization or individual.
+All employees and representatives of Live Oak are required to act in a responsible and respectable manner and to remain free of influences that may result in the loss of objectivity regarding business conducted with Live Oak's customers or with Live Oak itself.
+Each employee must disclose and avoid any interests or activities involving another organization or individual that may result in a conflict of interest between Live Oak and that organization or individual.